lmhale99/iprPy/iprPy/database/local/README.md

 ## Additional notes:

+- With no active server requirements, these are trivial to set up and use but lack sophisticated, quick querying abilities.

-- Using a local style is useful for testing new calculations as the files can be directly modified and deleted.
+- Using a local Database is useful for testing purposes as the records can be accessed directly through the operating system's file explorers.

+- Multiple local Databases can be defined on one computer allowing for groups of calculations to be stored separately.
+An example of when this is useful is to run parameter sensitivity tests without the test results being mixed in with the primary data.